 Gang prevention classes or counseling offered for parents/guardians shall address the following topics:

 - 1. The dangers of gang membership - 2.
-Warning signs which may indicate that children are at risk of becoming involved with gangs emergency response-related personnel costs following an emergency declared by the state (California Government Code Section 8607 and 3100).
+Warning signs which may indicate that children are at risk of becoming involved with gangs

 Section III - Identify appropriate strategies and programs that provide or maintain a high level of school safety